-DLA has released the 31 March 2014 issue of its Health Alert, which focuses on judgments, legislation and reports in the health sector.
+DLA Piper has released the 22 December 2014 issue of its Health Alert, which focuses on judgments, legislation and reports in the health sector.

 Global Insight is a digital publication bringing you news, views and analysis from DLA Piper’s global restructuring group.